Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Prefetch-Based Covert Channel Attacks

 \subsection{Prefetch+Prefetch Attack}

-Our second attack, Prefetch+Prefetch is developed based on Observation 2.
-As shown in Algorithm~\ref{alg2} in each iteration of the attack, the sender transmits ``1'' by loading the shared cache line, and transmits ``0'' by idling.
-After this, the receiver performs \texttt{PREFETCHW} on the shared cache line and times the prefetching to receive the bit: when the sender sends ``1'', it takes longer for the receiver to prefetch than when the receiver receives ``0''.
-As explained earlier, this is because when the sender sends ``1'' and loads the shared data, the coherence state of the data will be changed to S. Then later when the receiver prefetches, it will need to change the state to M, which introduces latency on the prefetch instruction.
+Our second attack, Prefetch+Prefetch, is based on Observation 2.
+As shown in Algorithm~\ref{alg2}, in each iteration of the attack, the sender transmits ``1'' by loading the shared cache line, or transmits ``0'' by idling.
+After this, the receiver performs \texttt{PREFETCHW} on the shared cache line and times the prefetch to decode the bit: when the sender sends ``1'', it takes longer for the receiver to prefetch than when the sender sends ``0''.
 Prefetch+Prefetch follows the same synchronization method with Prefetch+Load.
-In addition, Prefetch+Prefetch also has higher bandwidth and is stealthier than previous cross-core cache attacks that rely on evicting data to memory.